cherepaha/PyHEMTracker/README.md

 -PyGaze (https://github.com/esdalmaijer/PyGaze)

-If you want to specify some parameters of psychopy's ElementArrayStim in degrees of visual angle instead of pixels, you also need to install psychopy's MonitorCenter.
-In MonitorCenter, you have to create a profile for the monitor you use for stimulus presentation, and specify the display parameters in constants.py
+If you want to specify some parameters of psychopy's ElementArrayStim in degrees of visual angle instead of pixels, you have to create a monitor profile in the PsychoPy settings.
+You can do this in two ways:

+1) Set the parameters of your monitor in constants.py and run monitor_setup.py

+2) Set up the monitor using psychopy's Monitor Center